-Art Goes Public - Art and Memory in the New Berlin.
+Art Goes Public.
 Presented by Renata Stih & Frieder Schnock

 Stih & Schnock are Berlin based conceptual artists, exploring how memory functions in the social sphere and in museums as containers of memory, and how it is reflected symbolically in urban spaces.